List of Southwestern Athletic Conference baseball champions

 This list of Southwestern Athletic Conference baseball champions concerns the overall conference baseball championship of the National Collegiate Athletic Association Division I Southwestern Athletic Conference.
-The top four finishers in each conference division participate in a two-bracket, double-elimination tournament to determine the overall conference champion; it was most recently played in Birmingham, Alabama, between May 25 and May 29.
-The winner of the tournament also receives an automatic berth to the NCAA tournament and, since 2019, to the HBCU World Series.
+The top four finishers in each conference division participate in a two-bracket, double-elimination tournament to determine the overall conference champion; it was most recently played in Birmingham, Alabama.
+The winner of the tournament also receives an automatic berth to the NCAA tournament.

 History

 Background

-The SWAC was established in 1920, and the conference is known to have sponsored baseball as a league sport until around the uncertain times of the Great Depression and World War II before sanctioning it again in 1949 (even early SWAC power Wiley College shut down its baseball program after the 1932 season, despite featuring a rising young star infielder from the Chicago area in Pat Patterson).
+The SWAC was established in 1920, and the conference sponsored baseball as a league sport through the 1932 season, until around the uncertain times of the Great Depression and World War II before sanctioning it again in 1949 (the conference had actually considered dropping the sport even before that; even early SWAC power Wiley shut down its baseball program after the 1932 season, despite featuring a rising young star infielder from the Chicago area in Pat Patterson).
 Between 1959 and 2003, only Southern, Jackson State, and Grambling State won SWAC championships.
 The league office itself has even been known to refer to these schools as the "Big Three."
-However, since 2004, seven programs have won championships, suggesting greater competitiveness in the league.
+However, since 2004, nine different programs have won championships, suggesting greater competitiveness in the league.
 Also, with the SWAC tournament now including eight schools, simply more lower-seeded teams have an opportunity to compete for the conference crown.

 Determining conference champions

-Though the league championship was normally determined by the regular season conference standings, for the first three seasons after the SWAC had renewed sponsorship of baseball in 1949, a championship series was held; the conference was divided into northern and southern divisions during that time period.
-In 1977 the league returned to division play—this time with eastern and western divisions (reflecting the changes in conference membership)—with the division winners again facing off in a best-of-three championship series.
+Early league championships were determined by regular season conference standings.
+By the fledgling conference's Fall 1923 business meeting, it was deemed feasible to purchase bronze shields produced by W. A. Holt company of Waco, Texas for the winners of that school years' football and baseball titles to display temporarily.
+Champions for three consecutive years would be allowed to keep the shield permanently—something that only Texas College was able to achieve during that era.
+For the first three seasons after the SWAC had renewed sponsorship of baseball in 1949, a championship series was held; the conference was divided into northern and southern divisions during that time period.
+The old bronze shield had also apparently been replaced with a tall trophy around then.
+In 1977 the league returned to division play—this time with eastern and western divisions instead (reflecting the geographic changes in conference membership)—with the two division winners again facing off in a best-of-three championship series.
 After the 1980 series featured a fourth consecutive JSU–SU match-up, the series was successfully converted into a more inclusive four-team, double-elimination tournament for the 1981 season, guaranteeing that at least one school that had never won the SWAC title before could compete in it (the four-team field was expanded to six teams in 2000 and eight teams in 2008).